Respiratory Syncytial Virus (RSV): Information for Providers

 • Serology, which is usually only used for research and surveillance studies

-Providers should consult experienced laboratorians for more information on interpretation of results.
+Providers should consult experienced laboratorians for more information on testing and interpretation of results.

 Treatment